 The lyrics and reasons may vary but ultimately, we all want the same thing, to get a baby or child to sleep.

-So is there any science behind the method?
+Is there any science behind the method?
 Does singing help our children into the land of nod?

 Dr Anita Collins is a researcher in the impact of music education on cognitive development.
 She’s just returned from a whirlwind tour of the United States, Canada and Europe, visiting labs and finding out the latest in the science behind babies, brain development and music.